nathanmargaglio/Deployable-Model/README.md

 2) Hosting the endpoint which we pass data to for inference.

 The app is found at `app.py` and `templates/` and `static/` hold resources for the front-end.
 The site is hosted at `/` and one can POST gray-scale image data to `/infer` to pass the image data to the model for inference.

+You can run it locally with `python3 ./app.py` and navigate to `localhost:5000`.

 ## Deploy to Heroku